jasujm/hrefs/docs/quickstart.rst

 Setting up the application
 ..........................

-The :mod:`hrefs` library resolves URLs automatically.
-For that to work, it only needs the :class:`hrefs.starlette.HrefMiddleware` to be included in the middleware stack:
+Before starting to use the :mod:`hrefs` library to resolve between models and URLs, :class:`hrefs.starlette.HrefMiddleware` needs to be included in the middleware stack.

 .. code-block:: python